safl/yace/docs/source/ir/csubset.rst

 First, header-libraries are unsupported, that since, they are basically C code inlined in the header-file which requires compilation.
 Since, code that needs compilation is rarely usable on a FFI boundary, unless using something like Zig.
-Thus, logic should be implemented in a library, and in the header / FFI / IDL, one defines the functional declaration to call to execute that logic.
+Thus, logic should be implemented in a library, and in the header / FFI / IR, one defines the functional declaration to call to execute that logic.

 However, using these have contraints when considering portable code and code